github/backup-utils/STYLEGUIDE.md

 ```

 ---
+##### Use lowercase and uppercase variable names

-##### Scripts should use lowercase variables for locals, and uppercase for variables inherited or exported via the environment
+Use lowercase variables for locals and internal veriables, and uppercase for variables inherited or exported via the environment

 ```bash
 #!/usr/bin/env bash